 Clutch Cloud Provider Survey

-Clutch, who is a leading IT ratings and review firm in the B2B space, recently held a survey to find out which of the various large cloud providers that companies prefer.
+Clutch, who is a leading IT ratings and review firm in the B2B space, held a survey to find out which of the various large cloud providers that companies prefer.
 The survey found that larger enterprises prefer to use Microsoft Azure, while SMBs (small-to-medium businesses), strongly preferred the Google Cloud Platform.
 The purpose of this survey and study was to learn more about these cloud providers and the companies who use and prefer them.

 Overall, most businesses used Google Cloud Platform at 35%.
 Right on its tail, 34% of people reported using Amazon Web Services and 31% said they use Microsoft Azure.
 While the numbers are fairly close, the differences begin to arise when we look at just who is using each of these services.
 Nearly 40% of those who use Azure are enterprises with considerably lower numbers for SMBs.
 On the other hand, 41% of Google Cloud Platform users are identified as the SMBs market.

 A couple of industry experts have weighed in on the results.
 Nicholas Martin, the Principal Applications Development Consultant at Cardinal Solutions, said that “It goes back to trust and familiarity issues”.
 He also added: “Windows Server and other Microsoft technologies are prevalent in the enterprise world.
 Azure provides the consistency required by developers and IT staff to tightly integrate with the tools that Microsoft-leaning organizations are familiar with.”